(updated 12.1.2022 21:45)

 - A driverless team or loose dog may be stopped by anyone.

 - If musher scratch from the race it must be reported to the race marshal as soon as possible.
 He/she is responsible for their own transportation, plus that of their dogs and equipment from the trail.

-- Start is one minute interval, time adjustment is in Kartano -checkpoint.
+- Start is two minute interval, time adjustment is in Nellim 1&2 -checkpoints.